 Requirements for Validity

 Ensure the form meets California’s legal standards.
-The principal must sign the document in front of a notary public or two witnesses to validate it.
+To validate it, the principal must sign the document in front of an online notary public or two witnesses.
 Notarization is recommended as it provides added authenticity.
 The form should comply with state laws to avoid disputes and ensure its acceptance by financial institutions.

 Common Uses and Scenarios